BinaryDefense/decloaker/README.md

       - They are then restored and the temporary directory is removed.
 3. Then, the script also checks the `LD_PRELOAD` environment variable and the `/etc/ld.so.preload` file for the existence of any value, which is extremely uncommon in most scenarios.
 4. Finally, the script determines if there are any processes currently running with the `LD_PRELOAD` environment variable set.

+# Syslogk

+The basis of the detection of Syslogk is the apparent built in killswitch discovered by researchers at Avast.
+Simply performing `echo 1>/proc/syslogk` will decloak the rootkit, otherwise that command will result in a write error.
+If the command goes through with no error that could indicate Syslogk presence.
+To confirm you can run `lsmod | grep syslogk`.
+Then removing the module from memory is done with `rmmod syslogk`, and this will reveal the presence of the associated Rekoobe implant whether it be actively listening on some TCP port, or if any decloaked directories in `/etc` were found.

+1. A listing of `/etc` is saved to compare to later.
+2. `echo 1>/proc/syslogk` is performed to attempt to reveal Syslogk.
+3. If Syslogk is revealed in `lsmod` it will ask if you'd like to remove the module from memory.
+Answering yes will execute `rmmod syslogk`, which will reveal Rekoobe artifacts, otherwise they will still be hidden and the script will end.
+4. If the Redkoobe is found and listening you will be given the option to kill the process.
+5. Whether you decide to kill the process or not, the script will attempt to find the directory housing the payload in `/etc`.
+6. If the payload is found, you will be asked if you'd like to remove it.

 -----------------------------------------------------------------------------------------------------
 ## Usage